samctensen/TrajectoryAirNCUpload/README.md

-# Trajectory Air NetCDF Upload Tool
+# Trajectory Air Upload Tool
 This Trajectory Air repository uploads the 120 daily updated .nc files as vector tilesets to MapBox Studio.
 It first converts the .nc files to the commonly used .geojson file format before using MapBox's own [TippeCannoe](https://github.com/mapbox/tippecanoe) tool to convert the .geojson files to .mbtiles.
 These tilesets are uploaded to MapBox studio where they can be accessed visually at [TrajectoryAir](https://trajectory-air.vercel.app/).

 ### Installation